Diversity, Equity, Inclusion & Belonging Report

 - We launched a new website landing page (you’re here!) dedicated to diversity, equity, inclusion and belonging.
 This page will include our diversity statement, accomplishments and upcoming actions.

-- We implemented a web form that is easily accessible from the top-left of the www.nawbo.org home page.
-Members, partners and non-members are invited to share experiences with NAWBO—positive or negative, confidential or not—to guide us as we work to create a culture in which every woman business owner feels included, supported and cherished.
+- We implemented an incident reporting web form that is easily accessible from the top-left of the www.nawbo.org home page.
+Members, national or local leaders, headquarter staff or partners are expected to use this form to report incidents that violate NAWBO’s Inclusion Code of Conduct as we all work together to create a culture in which every woman business owner feels included, supported and cherished.

 - We added this web form to the email signature of every NAWBO HQ staff member for increased accessibility.
 We will also promote it through all appropriate communications channels.

 - We provided DEI&B training to our NAWBO HQ staff, National Board members and Presidents Assembly Steering Committee (PASC) members.
-This same training will be rolled out to our chapter leaders in early 2022.
+This same training is now being held for our chapter leaders.

 - We introduced a monthly virtual DEI&B circle-format series designed to facilitate CANDID CONVERSATIONS about the unique experiences of our members around diversity, equity, inclusion and belonging—both in NAWBO and in their businesses.